oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

  1. Decide which Disclosures to release to the Verifier, obtaining proper End-User consent if necessary.
  2. Assemble the SD-JWT, including the Issuer-signed JWT and the selected Disclosures (see (#data_formats) for the format).
- 3. If Key Binding is not required, send the SD-JWT to the Verifier.
+ 3. If Key Binding is not required:
+    1. Send the SD-JWT to the Verifier.
+ 4. If Key Binding is required:
- 4. Create a Key Binding JWT covering the SD-JWT.
+    1. Create a Key Binding JWT covering the SD-JWT.
- 5. Assemble the SD-JWT-KB, including the SD-JWT and the Key Binding JWT.
+    2. Assemble the SD-JWT-KB, including the SD-JWT and the Key Binding JWT.
- 6. Send the SD-JWT-KB to the Verifier.
+    3. Send the SD-JWT-KB to the Verifier.

 ## Verification by the Verifier  {#verifier_verification}